 Even though they’re amphibians, you should never remove your axolotl from the water.
 In truth, you should never handle it at all.
 Instead of bone, an axolotl’s structure is made from cartilage, so they’re not the most durable creatures.
 Handling one can easily lead to damage.
 If you must remove an axolotl from its tank, then you should use a mesh net and immediately place it in another water tank.

 Getting an axolotl isn’t like purchasing a goldfish.
 Your axolotl will be around for quite some time.
-On average, they tend to live to about 10 years old in captivity.
+On average, they tend to live to about 10 years old as pets.
 That said, some specimens manage to stick around for 20 years or better.
 Even though this is rare, it’s a possibility you should be prepared for if you’re going to purchase a pet axolotl.

 Do Axolotls Make Great Pets?